projen/projen/docs/api/API.md

 [awscdk.CdkTasks](#projen-awscdk-cdktasks)|Adds standard AWS CDK tasks to your project.
 [awscdk.ConstructLibraryAws](#projen-awscdk-constructlibraryaws)|*No description*
 [awscdk.IntegrationTest](#projen-awscdk-integrationtest)|Cloud integration tests.
+[awscdk.IntegrationTestAutoDiscover](#projen-awscdk-integrationtestautodiscover)|Creates integration tests from entry points discovered in the test tree.
+[awscdk.LambdaAutoDiscover](#projen-awscdk-lambdaautodiscover)|Creates lambdas from entry points discovered in the project's source tree.
 [awscdk.LambdaFunction](#projen-awscdk-lambdafunction)|Generates a pre-bundled AWS Lambda function construct from handler code.
 [awscdk.LambdaRuntime](#projen-awscdk-lambdaruntime)|The runtime for the AWS Lambda function.
 [build.BuildWorkflow](#projen-build-buildworkflow)|*No description*
 [cdk.AutoDiscoverBase](#projen-cdk-autodiscoverbase)|Base class for auto-discovering and creating project subcomponents.
 [cdk.ConstructLibrary](#projen-cdk-constructlibrary)|A multi-language library for CDK constructs.
+[cdk.IntegrationTestAutoDiscoverBase](#projen-cdk-integrationtestautodiscoverbase)|Base class for locating integration tests in the project's test tree.
 [cdk.IntegrationTestBase](#projen-cdk-integrationtestbase)|*No description*
 [cdk.JsiiDocgen](#projen-cdk-jsiidocgen)|Creates a markdown file based on the jsii manifest: - Adds a `docgen` script to package.json - Runs `jsii-docgen` after compilation - Enforces that markdown file is checked in.
 [cdk.JsiiProject](#projen-cdk-jsiiproject)|Multi-language jsii library project.